siddiqur-54/task_documentations/SOLID Principles and Design Patterns/Design Patterns_README.md

 }
 ```

-#### V. The Driver Code
+#### V. The Client Code
-The driver code creates instances of the channel and subscribers, attaches the subscribers to the channel, and updates the changes.
+The client code creates instances of the channel and subscribers, attaches the subscribers to the channel, and updates the changes.

 ```java
 public class ObserverPattern {